2014 24 Hours of Le Mans: Warm-up

 The cars took to the track on Saturday morning for a 45-minute warm-up session in dry and sunny weather.
-The No. 8 Toyota driven by Buemi set the fastest time with a late lap of three minutes and 23.731 seconds.
+The No. 8 Toyota driven by Buemi set the fastest time with a late lap of 3:23.731.
 The sister Toyota of Lapierre was third-fastest having been separated from his teammate by Lotterer who recorded the second-quickest overall time.
 The other two Audi entrants of Filipe Albuquerque and Marcel Fässler rounded out the top five.
-The fastest LMP2 lap was set by Pierre Thiriet with a time of three minutes and 40.263 seconds.
+The fastest LMP2 lap was set by Pierre Thiriet with a time of 3:40.263.
 Jan Magnussen, driving the No. 73 Chevrolet Corvette, was the quickest driver in LMGTE Pro with the No. 95 Aston Martin driven by Thiim the fastest of the LMGTE Am drivers.
 Maurizio Mediani made contact with Shinji Nakano's car but both vehicles sustained only minor damage.
 Mika Salo crashed his AF Corse Ferrari in a collision with the barriers at the entry to the Porsche Curves, possibly caused by a rear puncture, but the car was not heavily damaged.